mihanizm56/confirm-modal/README.md

   - resetInitialFormValuesAction - resetting form values (RFF needs if connected to the redux)
   - showNotificationError - flag to show error notification when error from the request comes
   - showNotificationSuccess - flag to show success notification when success from the request comes

+#### Please, Be careful, these actions are not from connect - but pure actions:
+  - setErrorAction
+  - setErrorActionsArray
+  - setSuccessAction
+  - setSuccessActionsArray

 ```javascript
 import React from "react";